avmon/avmon_proj/README.md

 ### Graphs from Pixhawk4

-Running experiments on Pixhawk4 hardware will produced consolidated log file in `.ulog` format.
+Running experiments on Pixhawk4 hardware produce consolidated log file in `.ulog` format.
 You can read more about `ulog` [here](https://docs.px4.io/main/en/dev_log/ulog_file_format.html).
 This file can be uploaded to [PX4 flight review website](https://review.px4.io/) to get various graphs.
 There is a command line tool `ulog2csv` to produced different csv files whose data is stored in the `ulog` file.

 #### Installing `ulog2csv`